brix0211by-sudo/agent_try/README.md

    - Tavily API Key：https://tavily.com/
 2. Put the API key into the environment file
-3. Install all necessary dependency packages pip install langgraph langchain-core langchain-groq tavily-python arxiv python-dotenv tkinter
+3. Install all necessary dependency packages

+   - pip install langgraph langchain-core langchain-groq tavily-python arxiv python-dotenv tkinter

-5. Run the code in
+6. Run the code in the terminal and input the research topic into the terminal
+7. It will take a few minutes for the system to run
+8. When the monitor window pops up, it sometimes doesn't cover the current window; you need to look through all open windows to find it.
+9. Choose whether to accept the current assembly version.
+If not, the process will return to the coordinator and all operations will be repeated.
+If accepted, a Markdown document will be generated